EpsAvlc/EpsAvlc/README.md

 ### About me
 **Ming Cao**

-- A student of School of Mechanical Engineering and Automation in **Harbin Institute of Technology(Shenzhen)** and a member of [NRSL group](http://nrs-lab.com), led by associate professor Haoyao Chen.
+- A student of School of Mechanical Engineering and Automation in **Harbin Institute of Technology(Shenzhen)** and a member of [NRSL group](http://nrs-lab.com), led by professor Haoyao Chen.
 - Currently studying in autonomous exploration of mobile robots.

 ### Publication